Skanderba8/homelab/README.md

-# homelab — devops learning project
+# homelab

-A simple calculator app built to learn and practice core DevOps concepts hands-on.
-Every piece of this stack was added deliberately as a learning exercise.
+A calculator app built from scratch as a hands-on DevOps learning project.
+The app itself is intentionally simple — the point is everything around it: containers, networking, databases, CI/CD, and cloud deployment.

 ---

-## what this project is
+## what this is

-A calculator API with a frontend and a database, running on a local VM, fully containerized and automatically deployed via CI/CD.
-The app itself is simple by design — the point is the infrastructure around it.
+A FastAPI backend with a frontend served by nginx and a PostgreSQL database, fully containerized with Docker Compose, deployed on AWS EC2, accessible at [homelab.skander.cc](http://homelab.skander.cc), and automatically deployed on every git push via GitHub Actions.

 ---